OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-07.md

 ## Acts 7:48

-Yet, the Most High does not dwell in houses made by human hands.
+Nevertheless, the Most High does not reside in structures made by human hands.
 As the prophet says:

 ## Acts 7:49